IEMLdev/ieml-api/README.md

 [![Build Status](https://travis-ci.org/IEMLdev/ieml.svg?branch=master)](https://travis-ci.org/IEMLdev/ieml)

 IEML is an artificial language built to allow algorithmic manipulation of meaning.
-It is constituted of a [dictionary of elementary meaning units and theres semantic relations](https://intlekt.io/?comments=I%3A "IEML dictionary") and a syntax that defines nested structures with explicit meaning-composition rules.
+It is constituted of a [dictionary of elementary meaning units and their semantic relations](https://intlekt.io/?comments=I%3A "IEML dictionary") and a syntax that defines nested structures with explicit meaning-composition rules.
 The grammar is regular, and the semantic relations are explicit (can be automatically computed at every syntactic level).

 This language is the theory of the last 20 years of the French philosopher Pierre Levy [blog](https://pierrelevyblog.com/) to empower collective intelligence in the digital media.
-This language is to be seen as classification of the Internet librarian
+This language is to be seen as classification system for the Internet librarian.
-The printing press

 and is made to overcome certain limitation of the natural language for natural langage processing :
     - polysemie of signs : in IEML, the meaning of a sign is embedded in the sign itself.
 So different meaning will writes with different signs.
 It also ensure that there is no synonyms.
     - out-of-vocabularies : every proposition in IEML is build from the ~3500 basic meaning units (called words) of the dictionary.
     - interlingua : IEML doesn't use any existing natural language at his core semantics.
 It doesn't rely on English or French to defines his primitives units.
-    - semantic similarity : we can automatically compute a semantic graph between two IEML propositions
+    - semantic similarity : we can automatically compute a semantic graph between two IEML propositions.

 ## Install